songgaojundeng/cedar-dg/README.md

 # Cedar
-Source Code and Supplementary Materials for "Domain Generalization in Time Series Forecasting"
+Source code and supplementary materials for "Domain Generalization in Time Series Forecasting" appeared in TKDD

 ## Contents of this repository
 * Source code and datasets.